NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 matches with each frame camera image, and there are many such frame camera images.
 A much larger number would be used if we had only a couple of linescan camera images and no frame camera images.

+Here the initial cameras were not bundle-adjusted and aligned to the reference DEM, as they were good enough.
+Normally one would use them as input to ``jitter_solve`` with the option ``--input-adjustments-prefix``.

+Then, we set ``--translation-weight 10000`` to keep the camera centers fixed as in this case we only want to modify the camera orientations.

 Notice that the nadir-looking frame images are read from a list, in ``jitter0.0/n-images.txt``.
 This file is created by ``sat_sim``.
 All the images